nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 1. This happens when you think about a component as a "generic box" and simply pass other JSX elements inside of them as `props.children`.
 2. You can see this in [`ComponentWithoutState`](src/components/basics/ComponentWithoutState.tsx).
-3. In order to get this to work with TypeScript you have to make sure to add this to the props type `childComp?: React.ReactNode`.
+3. In order to get this to work with Typescript you have to make sure to add this to the props type `childComp?: React.ReactNode`.
 For example, take a look at `MessagePropsWithChildren` in [`types.tsx`](src/components/types.tsx)